 I’ve run contests to build a social following, grow an email list, and collect podcast ratings and reviews (for various shows).
 They can be very effective for getting a lot of followers or reviews in a very short amount of time.

 I’ll be upfront with you and let you know that I have zero experience in the mobile app space.
-However, I still understand the underlying strategy play here and also recognize that mobile app marketing is one of the leading digital marketing trends in 2018.
+However, I still understand the underlying strategy play here and also recognize that mobile app marketing is one of the leading online marketing trends in 2019.